-Maps of the current Fire Management Option boundaries are available at: https://fire.ak.blm.gov/predsvcs/maps.php under the heading AICC GeoPDF Map products.
+Maps of the current Fire Management Option boundaries are available on the AICC Geospatial webpage (https://fire.ak.blm.gov/predsvcs/maps.php) under the heading AICC GeoPDF Map products.

 For all fire management options, management decisions beyond initial response should be assessed situationally by the protecting agency and the affected jurisdictional agencies.
 If the pre-designated response is no longer appropriate or has a low probability of success, a decision support process - including situational assessment and risk analysis - will be used to develop incident-specific objectives, requirements, and courses of action, and document the rationale behind them.